Submitted by on

 Be Prepared as the CMMC Compliance Deadline Approaches

 The steps required to meet the CMMC compliance deadline should be considered sooner rather than later.
-While the actual deadline is still being finalized, pending reviews of the framework as of February 2024, it is coming.
-That will require effort for DoD contractors and subcontractors to meet the requirements and maintain approved status as DIB contractors.
+While the actual deadline is still being finalized, most organizations take 12 to 18 months to achieve compliance on their own, even if they have the requisite skill-sets in place.
+There is also an ongoing effort for DoD contractors and subcontractors to continue to meet evolving defense-related requirements and maintain their approved status as DIB contractors and/or subcontractors.
+So, it’s best to take immediate action on CMMC 2.0.

 Egnyte has experts ready to answer your questions.
 For more than a decade, Egnyte has helped more than 17,000+ customers with millions of users worldwide.